bwipp/postscriptbarcode/cited-by.md

 The following is a list of known references to Barcode Writer in Pure PostScript project and its derivatives.

-If you are aware of any noteworthy additions to this list then please inform the BWIPP mailing list.
+If you are aware of any noteworthy additions to this list then please send a patch.

 #### Barcode Writer in Pure PostScript